 However, it was not impossible for this woman!
 At the age of 52 and alone with a daughter, Merian travelled to South America to the tropical areas of Suriname and there she witnessed in person the magical transformation of big bold beautiful butterflies not seen or imagined by many Europeans.

 Back again in 1705 she published her work about the metamorphosis process seen in Surinamese insects.
 Beautifully engraved and coloured showing not only the egg, larva, pupa and butterflies, but also the leaves and plants from which the larvae’s fed off.
-In our latest collection we have chosen to use the black and white images which show intricate details.
+In our collection we have chosen to use the black and white images which show intricate details.

 She died in 1717 without leaving Europe ever again.

 Portrait of Maria Sybilla Merian by Jacob Marell, 1679

 Lived in Frankfurt am Main, Germany and Amsterdam, Netherlands

 Travelled to Surinam, South America